serengil/tensorflow-101/README.md

 # TensorFlow 101: Introduction to Deep Learning

-Deep learning has no upper limit of what it can done.
+Deep learning has no upper limit of what it can done as Geoffrey Hinton mentioned.
 It obviously knocks its benchmarks for daily life problems.
-This repository includes deep learning based project implementations I've done from scratch.
+This repository will guide you to become a machine learning practitioner.
+This includes deep learning based project implementations I've done from scratch.
 You can find both the source code and documentation as a step by step tutorial.
 Model structrues and pre-trained weights are shared as well.

 1- **Facial Expression Recognition** [`Code`](python/facial-expression-recognition.py), [`Tutorial`](https://sefiks.com/2018/01/01/facial-expression-recognition-with-keras/)